-AISA Honor Scholarship: This is a half-tuition merit-based scholarship, renewable for three additional years of study, available to students from Alabama Independent School Association.
+AISA Honor Scholarship: This is a half-tuition merit-based scholarship, renewable for three additional years of study, available to students from the Alabama Independent School Association.

-Mary Elizabeth Stallworth Scholarship: This is a \$6,350 merit-based scholarship, renewable for three additional years of study.
+Mary Elizabeth Stallworth Scholarship: This is a \$7,200 merit-based scholarship, renewable for three additional years of study.

-Leon and Myra Allmon Ligon Scholarship: This is a \$5,200 merit-based scholarship, renewable for three additional years of study.
+Leon and Myra Allmon Ligon Scholarship: This is a \$6,000 merit-based scholarship, renewable for three additional years of study.

-Valedictorian Scholarship: This is a \$500 scholarship, renewable for three additional years of study that will be awarded to the valedictorian of each secondary school.
-Students must qualify for at least a Wilson Scholarship in order to receive this award.
+Valedictorian Scholarship: This is a \$500 scholarship, renewable for three additional years of study, that will be awarded to the valedictorian of each secondary school.
+Students must qualify for at least a Stallworth Scholarship in order to receive this award.
 This scholarship will be awarded upon written verification of the designation from the student's secondary school principal or guidance counselor.
+This scholarship is not available to Bellingrath, Searcy, Teague, Lipscomb, or Knabe award recipients.

-Huntingdon Transfer Scholarship: These scholarships for transfer students range in value from \$5,200 to half-tuition per year, based on the student's academic credentials.
+Huntingdon Transfer Scholarship: These scholarships for transfer students range in value from \$6,000 to half-tuition per year, based on the student's academic credentials.
 This scholarship is renewable, provided an acceptable academic record is maintained.
 Minimum qualifications for this scholarship are a 3.00 cumulative college GPA in full-time course work.
-A 3.50 GPA earns the student a \$6,350 scholarship, and a 3.75 GPA earns the student a half-tuition scholarship.
+A 3.50 cumulative GPA earns the student a \$7,200 scholarship, and a 3.75 cumulative GPA earns the student a half-tuition scholarship.